davmlaw/2022_practical_github_repositories/README.md

  | lower_case_word -> UPPER_CASE_WORD | Low |

 There are a maximum of 3 types of each error in each file.

+## Branch

+This is made on the dave-dev-branch!